 How long will my divorce take and what is it likely to cost?

 If there are no complications the process is likely to take 6 months from start to finish.
 The proceedings will take longer however if there are any disputes concerning the children or finances or there are problems with service.
-For a detailed guide to the procedure please click the link for our divorce leaflet on the right.

 What rights do Civil Partnerships have?